msse-chem-280-2024/msse-chem-280-2024.github.io/day1/group-assignment.md

 # Day 1 - Group Assignment

 For this homework assignment, you will be collaborating with your team on your group repository.

+To start, someone in the group should add a **branch protection rule** to the repository.
+This is available in the "Branches" section in the "Settings" tab for the repository.
+Enable branch protection, then type "main" (for "main" branch) as the "branch name pattern".
+Click "require a pull request before merging" in the next section and save.

 For today, you should interview and create a markdown file that has information about someone else on your team.
 Some questions you might think about…

 - Where is your team member from?